metacpan/metacpan-cpan-extracted/distros/D/DBD-Mock/README.md

 - **next\_record()**

-    If the statement has been depleted (all records returned) returns undef; otherwise it gets the current recordfor returning, increments the current record number and returns the current record.
+    If the statement has been depleted (all records returned) returns undef; otherwise it gets the current record for returning, increments the current record number and returns the current record.

 - **to\_string()**